 What’s a fair margin to pay?

 A fair umbrella margin sits between £15 and £25 per week.
 Some providers charge less.
 A few charge more.
 Be cautious of very low margins.
-Running a compliant payroll has real costs.
-A provider below £15/week cuts corners somewhere.
+Running a compliant payroll has real costs, and a provider below £15/week usually cuts corners somewhere.

 Be equally cautious of opaque pricing.
 If a provider won’t state their margin clearly upfront, that’s a red flag.

 DASA Umbrella holds dual accreditation from FCSA and Professional Passport.
 Both bodies require transparent fee disclosure as part of their compliance standards.
 You know exactly what you pay before you sign.
-Find out more at DASA Umbrella.
+Find out more about umbrella company services at DASA Umbrella.

 How do you compare umbrella company costs?